SiFi Bridge Python

 import sifi_bridge_py as sbp

-# Create bridge and connect
+# Create bridge and connect to the first available SiFi device.

 sb = sbp.SifiBridge()